Class: Zebra_Form

 From JavaScript, these are the methods that can be called on this object:

-- hide_errors() - hides all error message tips;
+- clear_errors() - hides all error messages;

 - submit() - submits the form;